TritonDataCenter/rfd/rfd/0055/README.md

 AVL tree to determine the mounted vfs.
 We use the vnode to determine what is mounted on this mountpoint within the namespace.
-We either get a `vfs_t`, which we then traverse into, or we have no entry in `mntns_mounts`, which means we stay on the vnode and never traverse.
+We either get a `vfs_t`, which we then traverse into, or we have no entry in `mntns_mounts`, which means we stay on the vnode, never traverse, and stay on the underlying vfs.

 We must take a read lock on the `mntns_lock` while accessing `mntns_mounts`.

-Note that within `vn_mountedvfs` we do not have to check the `mnse_flags` to determine how to traverse a mount.
-If the mount is in our AVL tree, we follow it.
-Otherwise it will not be in our AVL tree and we stay on the underlying vfs.
-The `mnse_flags` are only used to control behavior for mount/umount operations.

 #### vn_ismntpt